THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
 * 01/2022: Two papers are accepted by the ICLR 2022.
 Their codes, posters, slides, and videos have been released.
 * 12/2021: I will visit the Secure Learning Lab at UIUC, working with Professor [Bo Li](https://aisecure.github.io/) (start from 2022).
 * 12/2021: One paper is accepted by the AAAI 2022.
-Its codes have been released.
+Its codes, poster, slides, and video have been released.
 * 11/2021: One paper is accepted by the Pattern Recognition.
 Its codes have been released.
 * 11/2021: One paper is accepted by the IEEE IoT Journal.
 Its codes will be released soon.